Skip to main content

 What changes at franchise scale

-The single-location numbers are compelling.
+The per-location numbers are compelling.
 At 200 locations, three additional dynamics emerge.

 After-hours coverage without staffing.
-At 40-50% of leads arriving outside business hours, after-hours call handling is not optional infrastructure.
+At 38-50% of leads arriving outside business hours (figures vary by source), after-hours call handling is not optional infrastructure.
 AI handles those calls at the same cost as daytime volume (roughly $50-$300 per month per location, versus $200-$500 for a live answering service) with no degradation at peak.

-typical deployment time across all locations, with CRM integration
+typical deployment time to fully operational, including CRM integration

 The after-hours emergency math